|

 Embroidery?
 Woodworking?
 Gardening?
 Then pray the

-Chaplet of the Divine Mercy in the process.
-And,
+Chaplet of the Divine Mercy or the

-and it will become the re-creation of your life.
+become the re-creation of your life.

 |